getodk/docs/aggregate-install.rst

 .. image:: /img/aggregate-install/project-aggregate.*
    :alt: Image showing a window where server url is displayed on top right corner.

 -  You will go to now your ODK Aggregate server.
-Youu can click on :guilabel:`Log In` to log in, enter the ODK Aggregate username (superuser) that you specified within the installer (the initial password for this username will be aggregate) and access the site administration screens for your server.
+You can click on :guilabel:`Log In` to log in, enter the ODK Aggregate username (superuser) that you specified within the installer (the initial password for this username will be aggregate) and access the site administration screens for your server.

 .. image:: /img/aggregate-install/server.*
    :alt: Image showing ODK Aggregate server and log in option.